sobradob/sobradob.github.io/content/homepage/experience.md

       Results:

-      - Hit the 1# of the UK Finance App Store through a well-executed referral campaign.
+      - Hit the 1# spot of the UK Finance App Store through a well-executed referral campaign.

   - title: Marketing Data Analyst